The prospect of hiring a UX designer can be exciting. But before you hire someone, there are a lot of factors to consider:

 Here are a couple of surefire ways to tell the difference:

-Anyone who has a bit of graphic design experience can go on the internet, read a few articles, and pretend to be a UX designer.
-What’s much harder to do is create a portfolio of real work, and then explain that work in an interview to a real person.
+Anyone with some graphic design experience can go on the internet, read a few articles, and pretend to be a UX designer.
+What’s more complicated than creating a portfolio of actual work and then explaining that work in an interview to a natural person?

 The first way to filter pretenders from practitioners is a viable portfolio of experience design projects.
 If your applicant has past work that looks good, then you can feel more comfortable about interviewing them.

-In the interview, be sure to press them on the research behind their work.
-No two UX design projects are the same, because no two audiences are identical.
+In the interview, press them on the research behind their work.
+No two UX design projects are identical because no two audiences are identical.
 That means a good designer will be able to articulate where research fits into their process and what techniques they’ve used in the past.

 Here’s a good portfolio from Mark Phan.

-As you’d expect, his portfolio starts out with examples of his best work.
+As you’d expect, his portfolio starts with examples of his best work.

-Clicking on one of his projects takes to you a description of the client and most importantly, the research work Mark used to validate his decisions about the design of the UX.
-This is exactly what you should look for in every portfolio.
+Clicking on one of his projects gives you a description of the client and, most importantly, the research work Mark used to validate his decisions about the design of the UX.
+This is precisely what you should look for in every portfolio.

 #2 Make sure they have a process

-In the interview process, be sure to ask specific questions about the designer’s process.
+In the interview process, ask specific questions about the designer’s process.
 They should be able to walk you through a flexible yet consistent series of steps that begins with strategy, moves to user research, and ends with experience design and testing.

 How to keep your new designer happy

-Alright, so you found the right person.
+All right, so you found the right person.
 Now what?
-Well, you need to make sure they have enough work to stay busy.
+You need to ensure they have enough work to stay busy.

-If you’re just working one big project, then you might be better off hiring a UX agency.
-However, if you can map out the experience design work you’re going to have for at least the next two years, then you should have plenty to keep your new designer entertained.
+If you’re working on one big project, you might be better off hiring a UX agency.
+However, if you can map out the experience in design work, you will have for at least the next two years, you should have plenty to keep your new designer entertained.

 Another consideration is the type of work the designer will be doing.
 Keeping UX designers working on different types of projects — even if that work is simultaneous — can keep their creativity in high gear.
-Solving the same type of problem over and over again can be monotonous and adversely affect the standard of the designer’s work.
+Solving the same type of problem repeatedly can be monotonous and adversely affect the standard of the designer’s work.

-Even in a job market flooded with UX professionals, finding the right person can be difficult, and expensive.
+Finding the right person can be difficult and expensive even in a job market flooded with UX professionals.
 In many cases, it’s just easier to work with an agency and hire an entire UX team.
-The price is often less expensive in the long run, and the quality of work will be higher, because you have an entire team.
+The price is often less expensive in the long run, and the quality of work will be higher because you have an entire team.

-If that sounds interesting, click the nice image below and request a free quote.
+If that sounds interesting, click the lovely image below and request a free quote.